Curators' Choice: Agriculture & the Environment

 Portable steam engines like this powered grain threshers, sawmills, or corn shellers.
 Horses pulled them from farm to farm.
 In 1882, 19-year-old Henry Ford was able to make this engine run well when an older man could not; his first accomplishment in the adult world.
 Thirty years later Ford tracked down the engine, bought it, and returned it to operating condition.

 This is probably the oldest surviving American harvester.
-Enoch Ambler, a native of Montgomery County, New York, patented this machine in 1834 and demonstrated it by cutting about 100 acres of grass in 1835.
+Enoch Ambler, a resident of Montgomery County, New York, patented this machine in 1834 and demonstrated it by cutting about 100 acres of grass in 1835.
 Interest in the mower led Beale & Griswold of Spencertown, New York, to buy Ambler's patent and attempt commercial production for the 1836 and 1837 seasons.

 John Manny developed this reaper in 1853 in Rockford, Illinois.
 It was the first to successfully challenge the Cyrus McCormick Company's dominance in reaper manufacture.
 Sued for patent infringement by McCormick in 1854, Manny won, paving the way for other manufacturers, and a broad expansion of the industry.
 Included in Manny's legal team was a young Illinois lawyer, Abraham Lincoln.